Trophectoderm embryo biopsy as part of genetic testing

 - The blastocyst consists of two types of cells.
 The inner cell mass of the blastocyst develops into the baby, while the trophectoderm cells develop into the placenta.
-The removal of cells during a trophectoderm embryo biopsy does not disturb the inner cell mass, and has no effect on the future development of the baby.
+The removal of cells during a trophectoderm biopsy does not disturb the inner cell mass, and has no effect on the future development of the baby.

 - Biopsied embryos are vitrified, or flash frozen, immediately after the biopsy.